 fasciitis treatments fail and the patient had persistent symptoms for at least 6 to 12 months.

-Self Care for plantar fasciitis
+DIY treatments for plantar fasciitis

 These methods are intended for informational purposes only.
 Please consult your